Question: How do you find time to do so much reading?

 Multi-Task While Choring

-Plug in an audiobook and listen while you’re washing dishes or folding clothes.
+Plug in an audiobook and listen while you’re washing dishes, mopping floors, or folding clothes.
+This kind of multi-tasking makes great sense.

 Read for Recreation